- We advise you to exercise normal safety precautions in Laos. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Travellers should always remain vigilant when travelling in rural and remote locations across the country.
 You should be particularly vigilant when travelling on Route 7 (Phou Khoun to Phonsavanh) or Route 6 (near the town of Sam Neua, Huaphan Province).

-You should exercise a high degree of caution in Xaisomboun district, east of Vang Vieng, due to the potential for attacks by bandits.
+You should exercise a high degree of caution in the Anouvong district of Xaisomboun province, east of Vang Vieng, due to the potential for attacks by bandits.
 Travel is not permitted without a permit from the Lao authorities.

 Money and valuables